Bahrain says Iran hit a desalination plant, stoking fears of attacks on civilian sites

 Israel withdrew from most of southern Lebanon at that time but continued near-daily strikes, primarily in southern Lebanon, saying that Hezbollah had been trying to rebuild its positions there.
 Hezbollah said last week that after more than a year of abiding by a ceasefire as Israel’s strikes continued on Lebanon, its patience has ended, leaving it with no option but to fight.

-Metz reported from Ramallah, West Bank, and Magdy from Cairo, Egypt.
-Associated Press journalists Melanie Lidman in Tel Aviv, Israel, and Aamer Madhani in Doral, Florida, contributed reporting.
+Metz reported from Ramallah, West Bank, and Chehayeb from Beirut.
+Associated Press journalists Melanie Lidman in Tel Aviv, Israel, Samy Magdy in Cairo and Aamer Madhani in Doral, Florida, contributed reporting.